 The organisations that extract value from AI start differently.

-They don’t start with “we need AI.”
-They start with “we need to solve X problem, and here’s how we’ll measure success.”
+They do not start with “we need AI.”
+They start with “we need to solve X problem, and here is how we will measure success.”

-Precise: “Our reps spend 40% of their time on customers who won’t grow.
+Precise: “Our reps spend too much time on customers who will not grow.
 We need to identify which customers have genuine potential before each call.”

 Imprecise: “We need AI to optimise our sales force.”